andreipradan/telegrambot/README.md

 >![doc](docs/inline.png)

-See it in action here: <a href="https://telegrambot.pradan.dev/channel/" target="_blank">https://telegrambot.pradan.dev/channel/</a>
+See it in action here: https://telegrambot.pradan.dev/channel/

-Or interact directly with it here: <a href="https://telegrambot.pradan.dev/bot/" target="_blank">https://telegrambot.pradan.dev/bot/</a>
+Or interact directly with it here: https://telegrambot.pradan.dev/bot/</a>

 ## How to install

 #### Prerequisites:

-- Create a new telegram bot by typing `/newbot` to BotFather here: <a href="https://t.me/botfather" target="_blank">https://t.me/botfather</a>
+- Create a new telegram bot by sending the `/newbot` command to BotFather [here](https://t.me/botfather)

     - give it a `name`: e.g. MyExtraordinaryBot (does not need to end in "Bot")
     - give it a `username`: e.g. my_extraordinary_bot (this one does need to end in "bot")